FLORIDA BAR ETHICS OPINION

 Advisory ethics opinions are not binding.

-pass out to people he meets cards bearing his name and the city in which he lives but no
+election to pass out to people he meets cards bearing his name and the city in which he lives but

 Chairman Smith stated the opinion of the committee:

-acquainted with him when he runs for office.
-No reference will be made to the
+better acquainted with him when he runs for office.
+No reference will be made to the fact that he

 Attention is directed to the provisions of Canon 27 which prohibit the solicitation of legal